Job Specification

 SPECIAL QUALIFICATIONS:

-Appointees must be able to complete satisfactorily the police training
+Appointees must have successfully completed the police training course

-course administered by the Police Training Commission.
-Such training
+administered by the Police Training Commission.
+This training includes

 NOTE: Candidates certified from the eligible list for this title may be